Immigration to Australia: Penal transportation

 European migration to Australia began with the British convict settlement of Sydney Cove on 26 January 1788.
 The First Fleet comprised 11 ships carrying 775 convicts and 645 officials, members of the crew, marines, and their families and children.
 The settlers consisted of petty criminals, second-rate soldiers and a crew of sailors.
 There were few with skills needed to start a self-sufficient settlement, such as farmers and builders, and the colony experienced hunger and hardships.
 Male settlers far outnumbered female settlers.
 The Second Fleet arrived in 1790 bringing more convicts.
 The conditions of the transportation was described as horrific and worse than slave transports.
 Of the 1,026 convicts who embarked, 267 (256 men and 11 women) died during the voyage (26%); a further 486 were sick when they arrived of which 124 died soon after.
 The fleet was more of a drain on the struggling settlement than of any benefit.
 Conditions on the Third Fleet, which followed on the heels of the Second Fleet in 1791, were a bit better.
 The fleet comprised 11 ships.
 Of the more than 2000 convicts brought onto the ships, 173 male convicts and 9 female convicts died during the voyage.
 Other transport fleets bringing further convicts as well as freemen to the colony would follow.
 By the end of the penal transportation in 1868, approximately 165,000 people had entered Australia as convicts.

 Bounty Immigration

 The colonies promoted migration by a variety of schemes.
-The Bounty Immigration Scheme (1835-1841) boosted emigration from the United Kingdom to New South Wales.
-The South Australia Company was established to encourage settlement in South Australia by labourers and skilled migrants.
+The Bounty Immigration Scheme (1835-1841) boosted emigration from Britain to New South Wales.
+The plan was to pay for the passage of young married couples and single women with the long term goal of rapidly building the population of Australia, along the lines of Edward Gibbon Wakefield's proposals in 1829 for systematic colonization.
+Convicts would not be included.
+In 1835 governor Richard Bourke convinced NSW government to pay cash bounty to private shipping agents who handled the selection and transportation of the immigrants.
+Also in 1835 the South Australia Company was established for similar goals, but it worked poorly.
+The original NSW program was a success; it ended in 1841, but there were other forms of assisted immigration.